AjjMC/ajjgui/README.md

-# A Data-Driven GUI Framework for Minecraft Mapmaking
+# A Data-Driven GUI Library for Minecraft Mapmaking

 > **AVAILABLE ON 1.21.8**
 >